Introduction to Device Policy

 Device Policy is only available for devices using Device Plan Pro and higher.

-Device policies are applied/checked on server ~2-6 minutes.
-Applet changes are propagated within this interval.
+Device policies are synced with devices approximately every 2–7 minutes.
+Applet, Plugin, and Runner changes are propagated within this interval.

 What is the Device Policy